thaolt/chip8emulator/README.md

 * http://en.wikipedia.org/wiki/CHIP-8
 * http://devernay.free.fr/hacks/chip8/C8TECH10.HTM

 Specials thanks to the [Awesome C](https://github.com/kozross/awesome-c) listing.
-It's an awesome list of awesome software and libraries written in C, yeah that's a lot of awesome.
-It is where I found libraries that used in libchip8emu, everyone should check it out.
+It's an awesome list of awesome open-source software and libraries written in C, yeah that's a lot of awesome.
+It was where I found libraries that used in libchip8emu, everyone should check it out.